Triangle

 The course will begin with introductory material on general relativity and its mathematical language of differential geometry.
 You will then continue with more advanced modules with applications to the study of black holes, cosmology and aspects of general relativity related to string theory.

-There is a year-long introduction to quantum field theory which introduces the famous Feynman diagrams of particle physics in a systematic way, and studies aspects of modern particle physics.
-There is also an introduction to the concepts of quantum information theory.
+There is a year-long introduction to quantum field theory.
+This involves analysing the famous Feynman diagrams of particle physics in a systematic way and studying aspects of modern particle physics.
+There is also an introduction to the concepts of quantum information science.

 You will study a total of 180 credits, split across 120 credits worth of taught modules and a 60-credit research dissertation.